dal-yth/crypto_analyzer/README.md

 # crypto_analyzer
 Technical assignment for Vincit Rising Star program.
-Analyzes historical cryptocurrency market data for a given date range.
+Python application that analyzes historical cryptocurrency market data for a given date range.
+It is served as an API with few endpoints.

 ## Pre-requisites